scottcolfer/scottcolfer.github.io/now.md

 permalink: /now/
 ---

-I'm joining [Herd Consulting](https://herd.consulting/) as Director of Product.
-Herd's already a successful specialist business analysis consultancy and delivery partner.
-I'm leading the development of a new product management side to the business.
-I shared more about my new role on [LinkedIn](https://www.linkedin.com/posts/scottcolfer_product-productmanagement-productleadership-activity-7130206807070793728-07_S?utm_source=share&utm_medium=member_desktop) and Herd shared an [update](https://herd.consulting/welcome-scott-colfer) too.
+As of March 2024 I'm

+- Director of Product at [Herd Consulting](https://herd.consulting/).
+We specialise in Discovery, Recovery, and Delivery Partnership.
+And we're Product Management and Business Analysis specialists.
 Get in touch if you'd like to work together in 2024.
+- Starting a book about coffee shops in London
+- Running a community of public sector product leaders.